smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 make | `sudo apt install make` a domain or sub-domain | DNS A record needs to points to your server static IP

-## Notes if you want to replace it with you own Flask app
+## Notes if you want to run it with you own Flask app

 #### Flask notes
 In this example the Flask app is built to run as a module, that's why there is no `app.py` nor `wsgi.py` file.
 The app configs are set-up inside `__init__.py` directly.